 GitHub is where engineers do real work.
 Review their contribution history, code quality, and the projects they care about.
 You’ll learn more from 10 minutes on someone’s GitHub profile than from a polished resume.
 Look for consistent commit history, thoughtful pull request reviews, and active participation in popular repositories.

 Start by searching for contributors to open-source projects that use your tech stack.
-If you're hiring a Python backend developer, find active contributors to popular Django or FastAPI repositories.
-The quality of their code reviews and documentation often tells you more than their resume ever could.
-For a step-by-step approach, check out our guide to recruiting engineers on GitHub.
+Hiring a Python backend developer?
+Find active contributors to popular Django or FastAPI repositories.
+Code review quality and documentation often tell you more than a resume ever could.
+Check out our guide to recruiting engineers on GitHub for a step-by-step approach.
+Data science and ML-focused roles have another high-signal sourcing channel in Kaggle - our guide to finding data science talent on Kaggle shows how to evaluate competition rankings and notebook quality as hiring indicators.

 2. Stack Overflow and Developer Forums